 - Adaptational Modesty: In the book version of "The Penultimate Peril", Esmé's latest feat of awful fashion is (to Violet's upmost horror) a "bikini" that is actually about four pieces of lettuce just barely covering Esmé's nudity by simple tape.
 For obvious reasons, Esmé wears an actual swimsuit in the episode.

-- Adaptational Name Change: The book-within-the-book in "The End", in which Ishmael, The Baudelaire parents, and eventually The Baudelaire siblings themselves keep a written record of VFD, their own histories, and the Island, is also named "A Series of Unfortunate Events".
+- The book-within-the-book in "The End", in which Ishmael, The Baudelaire parents, and eventually The Baudelaire siblings themselves keep a written record of VFD, their own histories, and the Island, is also named "A Series of Unfortunate Events".
 In the series, it has been retitled "An Incomplete History".

-- Adaptational Nationality: Esmé Squalor, Fiona and Charles, whose nationalities and accents weren't mentioned in the books, are all English.
+- Adaptational Nationality: Esmé Squalor, Fiona and Charles, whose nationalities and accents weren't mentioned in the books.
+Esme and Fiona are English, Charles is from New Zealand.

 - Adaptational Nice Guy: The Troupe in "The Bad Beginning" are considerably nicer than they were in the book.
 They actually enjoy the pasta that the Baudelaires made them (including the Hook-Handed Man being excited about chocolate pudding), they seem concerned when Olaf holds Sunny very high up, and they are shocked when Olaf strikes Klaus.
 The latter is more significant since the Troupe laughed and cheered for Olaf after he hit Klaus in the book.